 One day, a mother and her teen son entered Abundant Life Counseling Center in Southfield for guidance from Dr. Sabrina Black, the center’s clinical director.
 Black asked the boy what he would like to talk about.

 “Every time I asked him a question, the mother would answer,” Black recalls.
 “This child didn’t have a voice because his mother took it.”

 After meeting the pair separately, Black discovered the boy felt stifled by his mom – who was violating Covey’s rule to understand the individual.
 Upon realizing how she was affecting her son, the mother worked patiently to listen to him and chose encouraging words.
 Over time, the relationship grew strong.

-Understanding a person leads understanding actions.
+Understanding a person leads to understanding actions.
 Black urges parents to give their kids an opportunity to explain what they were thinking in a situation.

-“It’s good for parents to know about their children,” says Joan Blount, facilitator for the Skillman Center for Children in Detroit, which is part of the Merrill-Palmer Skillman Institute at Wayne State University.
+“It’s good for parents to know about their children,” says Joan Blount, who was facilitator for the Skillman Center for Children in Detroit, which is part of the Merrill-Palmer Skillman Institute at Wayne State University.

 Blount once worked with a mom and her 7-year-old, who didn’t get along.
 The two filled out personality charts and found they had opposing temperaments.
 Blount recalls the mother said, “I don’t feel any better about her, but at least I know why.”